ieeesb-nitdgp/insight/_posts/2020-03-26-CollegeBreaks.md

 You can utilize this time to sell old books that you don’t need anymore.
 You’ll gain valuable real estate while also getting some money.
 Apart from selling you can exchange old books among your friends and relatives and have a good reading experience.

-##Do some online courses:
+##Take up online courses:
 ![](https://github.com/monsij/insight/raw/master/assets/images/course.png)

 Let’s be honest, most of us are hardly learning anything in college classrooms while struggling with boring curriculums.
-This is the time to learn things that you couldn’t understand in class, or even topics which are not there in the curriculum.
-Websites like Udemy, Coursera, edX, Udacity and Pluralsight are some of the great for learning.
+This is the time to learn things that you couldn’t understand in class or even topics that are not there in the curriculum.
+Websites like Udemy, Coursera, edX, Udacity and Pluralsight are some of the great platforms for learning new skills.

 ##Think out of the box and participate in innovation challenges or hackathons: